 The reigning theory amongst the “who is Snoke?” theories is not a theory at all – some fans just think he’s an entirely new character.
 This would fall in line with what the cast and crew of the new trilogy have said about Snoke’s identity, as they’ve repeatedly debunked theory after theory.

 Andy Serkis, who plays Snoke in the films, was quoted saying, “He’s a new addition to the storyline.”
 And Pablo Hidalgo, the creative executive at Lucasfilm, actually made some handouts that perfectly encapsulate his feelings on the matter.
-They read, rather succinctly, "Your Snoke Theory Sucks."
+They read, rather succinctly, "Your Snoke Theory Sucks."2,5511,538Is this convincing?

 Another popular theory, detailed in the video above, postulates that Snoke is actually the Grand Inquisitor from Star Wars Rebels.
 The Grand Inquisitor was a Force-trained being who answered directly to Darth Vader, tasked with finding and eliminating the remaining Jedi.
 So, what are the tenants of this hypothesis?